alfa-project/alfa-platforms/README.md

 Tested with the following tools:
 - Ubuntu 22.04.4 LTS
-- Xilinx Petalinux 2022.1 (that comes with Yocto Honister)
+- Xilinx Petalinux 2022.2 (that comes with Yocto Honister)
-- ROS2 Foxy Fitzroy
+- ROS2 Foxy Fitzroy (https://github.com/ros/meta-ros.git and compatible with Honister)

 Create a folder 'alfa-embedded' inside the ALFA folder previously created: